ibm-cloud-docs/openwhisk/actions_web.md

 The default `Content-Type` for an HTTP response is `application/json`, and the body can be any allowed JSON value.
 If your `Content-Type` is not `application/json`, you must specify a `Content-Type` in the `headers` of your action code.
 {: shortdesc}

 If the [result size limit](/docs/openwhisk?topic=cloud-functions-limits) for actions is reached, the response fails.
-If you know that your action result is larger than five MB, then set up an [object store](/docs/openwhisk?topic=cloud-functions-pkg_obstorage).
+If you know that your action result is larger than 5 MB, then set up an [object store](/docs/openwhisk?topic=cloud-functions-pkg_obstorage).

 | JSON property | Description |
 | --- | --- |